 - young people who wish to develop better pre-employment skills

 All our work is governed by robust outcomes approaches, with the use of baseline and reviews to measure improvement in outcomes over time.
-We use various tools to measure improvement, including Talking Points approaches and the Warwick-Edinburgh Mental Well-Being Scale.
+We use various tools to measure improvement, including the Warwick-Edinburgh Mental Well-Being Scale.
 Our work is evidence based, and we believe that it is only by reporting how our work has improved outcomes that we can effectively demonstrate the impact of our services.